General info:

 _____________________

-Using dialogue in their works is one of the more difficult skills writers must master.
+Dialogue is one of the more difficult skills writers must master.
+But we must

-Dialogue is not the presentation of words in the manner we speak them.
-Few of us
+be aware that dialogue is not the presentation of speech in the way we would speak

-even though it is far from what one would hear in a taped conversation.
+sound realistic, even though it is far from what we'd hear in a recorded conversation.

-Dialogue can show us a great deal about the people speaking and the circumstances
+Dialogue can show us a lot about both the character and the circumstances of

 _____________________